WEATHER- Blue Skies Shinin’ On Me - NewsBreak

 But for today:Today Sunny, with a high near 89.
 North northeast wind 5 to 10 mph.
 Tonight Partly cloudy, with a low around 63.
 North northeast wind 5 to 10 mph becoming light in the evening.
 Wednesday Sunny, with a high near 92.
 Calm wind becoming north northeast around 5 mph in the afternoon.

-The post WEATHER- Blue Skies Shinin’ On Me appeared first on Wilson County Source .
+The post WEATHER- Blue Skies Shinin’ On Me appeared first on Cheatham County Source .

 Comments / 0